cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/7-ibc-app-packets.md

 <HighlightBox type="info">

-Events in IBC are important because relayers process events to check if there are packets (or acknowledgments) to relay.
+Events in IBC are important because relayers process events to check if there are packets (or acknowledgements) to relay.
 <br/><br/>
 Ignite CLI has scaffolded some events in `x/leaderboard/types/events_ibc.go` for timeout and the `ibcTopRank` packet which you have defined: